liberlanco/mpv-lang-learner/README.md

 ## How to use

 ### Train READING
-* Use `b` to switch to language you learn.
-Press same key `b` to switch lang you know and back.
+* Use `b` to cycle between language you know and language you learn.
 * If there are several languages you know, use `B` to cycle between them.
-  After that `b` will switch to selected language.
+  After that `b` will use selected language.
-* `Ctrl+left` / `Ctrl+right` (native bindings) to find subtitles if they
+* `Ctrl+left` / `Ctrl+right` (native bindings) to find needed subtitle.
-  disappeared.
+  (notice it work well only for subtitles that were already shown)
 * Use `F1` or `F2` to quickly lookup current text in dictionaries or transators.
 It will also pause the video.
-May be default bindings `f` (full screen) and `T` (on top) will be useful when working with many windows.
+May be default bindings `f` (full screen) and `T` (on top) will be useful when working with multiple windows.
-* Use `F6` to save current subtitle in `to_learn`.
-It's for good phrases or frequent words you want to learn better.
+* Use `F6` to save current subtitle in `to_learn` folder.
+It's for good phrases or frequent words you want to learn separately.
-* You can prepare a script and setup it for `F7` to automatically create flash cards for instance.
+* You can prepare a script and setup it for `F7` to (for example) automatically create flash cards in Anki.

 (tip: it also dumps current subtitile into console, for the case if you want to copy-paste something!)